Adeen317/Docker-Tutorial/readme.md

 ## Getting Started

-To run Ubuntu in your system using Docker, follow the steps below:
+To run Ubuntu in your system using Docker, follow the command below:

-1. Ensure Docker is installed on your system.
-If not, please refer to the official Docker documentation for installation instructions.

-2. Run the following command in your terminal:

 ```bash
 docker run -it ubuntu
 ```

-Explanation of options used:
-- `-it`: Connects the container to your terminal and keeps it attached, allowing you to interact with it.
+This command connects the container to your terminal and keeps it attached (`-it`), allowing you to interact with it.

 ## Docker Basics